ihgazni2/dlixhict-didactic/README.md

 >>>the desciption is a dict with the following format:

 				{
-					'external_path': ['html', 'body', 'Error'],#the same meaning as external_path explained in 1.2.1
+					'orig_obj_path': ['html', 'body', 'Error'],#the same meaning as orig_obj_path explained in 1.2.1
-					'breadth_external_path': [0, 1, 0], #the array after poping all 'children's of internal_path
+					'breadth_path': [0, 1, 0], #the array after poping all 'children's of hdict_path
-					'internal_path': [0, 'children', 1, 'children', 0]#the same meaning as path explained in 1.2.1
+					'hdict_path': [0, 'children', 1, 'children', 0]#the same meaning as path explained in 1.2.1
 				 }